rsyncOSX/birdsofprey/content/posts/owls.md

 ---
 *To be updated.
 Only a few pictures and text for now..*

-Northern hawk-owl, Short-eared owl, and Long-eared owl are the three species of owls I have observed.
-The Northern hawk-owl is a resident bird that I have only seen near my cabin in the mountains.
+Of the three owl species I have observed, the Northern hawk-owl is a resident bird that I have only seen near my cabin in the mountains.
 The Short-eared owl nests in the mountains and migrates to the southern hemisphere during winter.
 Its close relative, the Long-eared owl, nests in the southern part of Norway and does not migrate if it is near the Oslo Fjord area.

 <!--more-->